Satoru-Shibata-JPN/Kaggle/README.md

       - Empirical Analysis between raw data and predicted results.
       - Detected significant differences in Gaussian Distribution.
     - Results
-      - Score: AUC = 0.76
+      - Score: AUC = 0.76.
-      - Code: 12 Points
+      - Code: 12 Points.
     - Consideration
       - This submitted code left insufficient understanding of inference as an issue.
     - Conclusion
-      - Code Bronze Medal
+      - Code Bronze Medal.
 1. [Submission and the Inference of LightGBM](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_Submission_and_the_Inference_of_LightGBM.ipynb)
     - Lead sentences
       - My first scoring submission code prototype
-      - Few examples of Empirical Analysis, I won Code Bronze Medal!
+      - Few examples of Empirical Analysis, I won Code Bronze Medal.
     - Issue
-      - Prototype version of submission code for first scoring
+      - Prototype version of submission code for first scoring.
     - Significance
-      - Implementing the scoring submission code
+      - Implementing the scoring submission code.
     - Purpose
       - Gaining development experiences.
     - Methodology
       - Model objects were coded for scoring.
       - Empirical Analysis detected a significant difference in Gaussian Distribution.
     - Result
-      - Code: 7 Points
+      - Code: 7 Points.
     - Considerations
       - Actual scoring submission code became a separate file.
       - This was an opportunity for me to feel the challenge of coding.
-      - I focused on it afterwards.
+      - Focused on its afterwards.
     - Conclusion
-      - Code Bronze Medal
+      - Code Bronze Medal.
 1. [Market Prediction XGBoost with GPU Modified](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_Market_Prediction_XGBoost_with_GPU_Modified.ipynb)
     - Lead sentences
       - Performance comparison with LightGBM by XGBoost Optimization.
-      - LightGBM takes the cake!
+      - LightGBM takes the cake.
     - Issue
       - I seen good results with XGBoost sometimes.
     - Significance
       - Simulate on Models other than LightGBM and search for Optimized Model.
     - Purpose
-      - Score improvement by XGBoost
+      - Score improvement by XGBoost.
     - Methodology
-      - GPU Implementation into XGBoost Optimization
+      - GPU Implementation into XGBoost Optimization.
     - Results
-      - Score: 3308.824 (Outside of Medal Zone)
+      - Score: 3308.824 (Outside of Medal Zone).
-      - Code: 8 Points
+      - Code: 8 Points.
     - Considerations
       - XGBoost is easy to implement due to its many precedents.
       - LightGBM is superior in performance comparison, which led me to focus on LightGBM.
     - Conclusion
-      - Code Bronze Medal
+      - Code Bronze Medal.
 1. [Cassava Leaf Disease Best Keras CNN Tuning](https://github.com/Satoru-Shibata-JPN/Kaggle/blob/main/Kaggle_Python3_Bronze_Medal_Cassava_Leaf_Disease_Best_Keras_CNN_Tuning.ipynb)
      - Lead sentences
-        - I also participated in a competition on image analysis, challenging myself with raw data of various properties!
+        - I also participated in a competition on image analysis, challenging myself with raw data of various properties.
         - I was left with some issues on the theoretical side, which gave me an opportunity to work from theoretical books.
      - Issue
         - I would like to try my hand at image analysis and find out what I am good at.
      - Significance
         - I want to gain experience in Keras implementation.
-        - Deepen my understanding CNN
+        - Deepen my understanding CNN.
      - Purpose
         - I learn to understand and implement acoustic analysis and image analysis.
      - Methodology
         - I complemented the advanced submission code.
      - Results
-        - Score: Accuracy = 0.885
+        - Score: Accuracy = 0.885.
-        - Code: 18 Points
+        - Code: 18 Points.
      - Considerations
         - Theoretical aspects of acoustic analysis and image analysis remained a challenge.
         - An opportunity to raise awareness to need to start with a survey of theoretical papers.